mathtakwon/2026MathfinJeju-excursion/README.md

-# Excursion I — 2026 Jeju Conference on Mathematical Finance
+# Excursion I — 2026 Jeju Conference on Mathematical Finance and Related Topics

 Participant information page for the Saturday afternoon excursion.